Updated: 19 hours ago

 These results also help determine what type of septic system is needed to meet the client’s needs, based on the soils, for government approval for a system to be installed.

 NOTE: If the property will not perc, then no house can be built.
-However, there may be alternative systems available that may work.
+However, there may be alternative systems available that can work.
 You will need to check with the local government to see what is acceptable.

 How is this “perc” testing done?